-On May 14, 1991, two diesel trains carrying commuters crash head-on, killing more than 40 people and injuring 400 near Shigaraki, Japan.
+On May 14, 1991, two diesel trains carrying commuters crash head-on, killing 42 people and injuring over 400 more near Shigaraki, Japan.
 This was the worst rail disaster in Japan since a November 1963 Yokohama crash killed 160 people.

 Shigaraki, a town near Kyoto, is famous for its ceramics.
 On May 14, the World Ceramics Festival was being held in the town.
 Passengers filled a train in Kibukawa, which was to run along a 14.7-kilometer single-track rail line away from Shigaraki, at just after 10 in the morning.
 However, workers on the Shigaraki Kogen Railways (SKR) line could not get a green signal in order for the train to depart the station.
 The system showed that a train was approaching, but the workers, believing this to be incorrect, overrode the system and sent the train out, 11 minutes late.

 Unfortunately, the system had been correct: there was another train on the line, a JR West commuter train carrying passengers toward Shigaraki for the festival.
 When a faulty-departure detector failed to work correctly, this other train was sent straight on a collision course with the SKR train.

 The resulting crash derailed both trains and cost 42 people their lives.
 A subsequent investigation faulted the SKR workers for allowing the train to depart without a green signal, an action found to be dangerous and illegal.
 A signal engineer was also blamed for the defective wiring that led to the failure of the faulty-departure detector that should have prevented the collision.
 A 1999 civil trial resulted in a 500 million yen award to the victims against SKR and JR West jointly.